esl/code-beam-vancouver/_trainings/layer-everything.md

 ---
 experience:
 - Intermediate
-title: "Layer Everything: Engineer more land vibe less by using layering techniques in Elixir and AI prompts"
+title: "Layer Everything: Engineer more and vibe less by using layering techniques in Elixir and AI prompts"
 type: tutorial
 event_date: March 24, 2026
 venue: TBC